ryancdickson/www.ccadb.org/policy.md

 * The SHA-256 fingerprint of the certificate is specifically listed as in scope in the audit statements of the parent certificate, and the "Audits Same as Parent" checkbox is checked; or
 * The certificate has expired; or
-* The certificate has been revoked, and the corresponding record in the CCADB has been updated with the correct revocation status.
+* The certificate has been revoked, and the corresponding record in the CCADB has been updated with the correct revocation status; or
+* The certificate was issued after the audit period of the most recently performed audit.
+In such cases, the certificate MUST be included in the scope of the CA Owner's next periodic audit.

 CA Owners MUST:
 - submit an [Add/Update Root Request Case](https://www.ccadb.org/cas/updates) to add or update audit statements for root CA certificates stored in the CCADB.